yanglab-emory/yanglab-emory.github.io/index.md

 My PhD work was about developing scalable nonparametric Bayesian model for functional data analysis.
 Since my postdoc training, I have been working on developing statistical tools and efficient computational algorithms for genetic association studies, integrative multi-omics data analysis, with the goal of illustrating underlying genomic etiology of complex diseases.

 ### Research/Job Opportunities
+- We are always looking for motivated Emory students and researchers to join the lab.
+- Please email PI Dr. Jingjing Yang <jingjing.yang@emory.edu> with your updated CV and graduate/undergraduate transcripts to inqury.

 <!---
 #### Research Assistant for Emory Students